- Daily Info over Christmas

 Eating out on Christmas Day

-If you've had one burnt turkey too many, you may be considering abandoning your traditional home-cooked Christmas dinner for a more, er, professional affair.
-Booking in advance will be vital, you'll almost certainly have to pay a deposit (which may not be refundable if your plans have to change), and of course gatherings must adhere to the government rules.
-We know of the following eateries serving lunch on the day:
+If your Christmas wish is to have someone else do all the menu-planning, ingredients-shopping, cooking, and washing up, then how about going out for lunch on Christmas Day?
+Booking in advance will be vital, and you'll almost certainly have to pay a deposit (which may not be refundable if your plans have to change).
+We know of the following eateries serving lunch on the 25th:

 Gee's, 61 Banbury Road, OX2 6PE